 - Your easiest way to remove MF is by challenging her with Lee Sin.
 They can try to save her with buffs (Sharpsight, Ranger’s Resolve, Riposte; Brightsteel Protector – if you didn’t open-attack).
 Hush can be very valuable in that case.

 - Even without Miss Fortune, their board can grow very fast – be wary of your Nexus health dropping low.
 Scout can help them push a lot of damage and their aggression should not be underestimated.

-- Stuns are a great way to slow them down and have even more value if they have Plaza.
+- Stuns are a great way to slow them down.
 You have access to stuns with Concussive Palm, but also Zoe’s champion spell Sleepy Trouble Bubble, as well as Crescent Strike from the Celestial pool.

 - They have no removals, their only way to interact is through Challengers.
 You want to play Lee Sin and abuse his innate Barrier as much as possible – and as soon as possible.
 He is your win condition, but he is also the way to stabilize the board – if you’re not too much behind already.
 He loses some of his value on defense if they have Miss Fortune, but you need him to remove her anyway, so play Lee ASAP.

 - Don’t forget that they usually run 2-3 copies of Relentless Pursuit – it can easily close out the game if you’re not careful.
 Keep 2 mana up to Nopeify it.

 Mulligan for: Zoe, Mountain Goat, Sparklefly, Lee Sin; Mentor of the Stones – if you have a Sparklefly.

 - You can’t really defend against their units because blocking them would only enable their healing synergies.
 You also can’t interact with their Star Spring win condition.